Implementing Slowly Changing Dimension Type 2 Using Delta Lake on Databricks

 Delta Lake

-Delta lake is an open-source technology, we don’t have a Delta Lake; you use Delta Lake to store your data in Delta tables.
+Delta lake is an open-source technology, a storage layer, built on top of Apache Spark.
+We use Delta Lake to store data in Delta tables.
 Delta lake improves data storage by supporting ACID transactions, high-performance query optimizations, schema evolution, data versioning and many other features.

 Delta Lake takes your existing Parquet data lake and makes it more reliable and performant by: